SCRT-HQ/VaporShell/docs/glossary/Add-VSECSTaskDefinitionDockerVolumeConfiguration.md

 If the driver was installed using the Docker plugin CLI, use docker plugin ls to retrieve the driver name from your container instance.
 If the driver was installed using another method, use Docker plugin discovery to retrieve the driver name.
 For more information, see Docker plugin discovery: https://docs.docker.com/engine/extend/plugin_api/#plugin-discovery.
-This parameter maps to Driver in the Create a volume: https://docs.docker.com/engine/api/v1.35/#operation/VolumeCreate section of the Docker Remote API: https://docs.docker.com/engine/api/v1.35/ and the xxdriver option to  docker volume create : https://docs.docker.com/engine/reference/commandline/volume_create/.
+This parameter maps to Driver in the Create a volume: https://docs.docker.com/engine/api/v1.35/#operation/VolumeCreate section of the Docker Remote API: https://docs.docker.com/engine/api/v1.35/ and the xxdriver option to docker volume create: https://docs.docker.com/engine/reference/commandline/volume_create/.

 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ecs-taskdefinition-dockervolumeconfiguration.html#cfn-ecs-taskdefinition-dockervolumeconfiguration-driver
 PrimitiveType: String